Ask Chef Dennis

 Home » Recipes » Seafood Recipes

-This is the best homemade Frutti Di Mare you’ll ever taste!
+This is the best frutti di mare you’ll ever taste!
 You won’t believe how easy it is to make and how incredibly delicious this classic Italian seafood dish is.

-Made with fresh clams, mussels, scallops, and sweet succulent shrimp in a garlic wine sauce served over pasta is a meal you soon won’t forget.
+Frutti di mare translates to “fruits of the sea,” and it’s certainly an accurate name.
+This seafood pasta dish is made with fresh clams, mussels, scallops, and sweet, succulent shrimp that are all tossed in a garlic wine sauce and served over perfectly al dente pasta.
+It’s a meal you won’t soon forget.

 frutti di mare served over spaghetti with a sprig of basil in a white bowl